chanhosuh/chanhosuh.github.io-src/content/12_coins_problem.md

     4. Each weighing places the same number of coins on each side of the scale.

-Now suppose we do the three weighings according to our placement method.

-For example, we might get OLL.
-This means the first weighing balanced the sides.
-In particular, the fake coin is off the scale.
-The second weighing pushed down the left side.
-This means that (assuming the fake is heavier) the fake coin was on the left side of the scale.
-The last weighing did the same, so the fake coin was again on the left side.
-If the fake is lighter, then the conclusion is it was on the right sides for the last two weighings.

-Whether the fake is heavier or lighter, it's clear the three weighings give a codeword which then corresponds exactly to the coin which was placed according to the codeword (or its reflection).

-The above method of using codewords may appear mysterious at first glance, but follows entirely naturally from an information-theoretic viewpoint.

-These conditions on how the coins can be placed lead to the above conditions on the codewords.
+The last is necessary if our procedure is to always find the fake coin since the fake coin can be any weight, as long as it is not equal to a real coin.

+The above conditions means the set of resulting codewords satisfy the following:

+    1. It does not contain OOO
+    2. It does not contain a pair of words that are reflections of each other, e.g. LRR is the reflection of RLL, OLO is the reflection of ORO, etc.
+    3. For each position 1-3, there are equal numbers of L's and R's.

+Once we find such a set of codewords, each codeword gives the location of the coin for each weighing:

+    - O means "off the scale"
+    - L means "on the left side of the scale"
+    - R means "on the right side of the scale"

 In particular, in order for there to be enough codewords to cover the 24 system states (and keeping in mind that we place the same number on each side of the scale) we must place four coins on each side of the scale at each weighing.
 Any less and there wouldn't be enough codewords.
-And there are not enough codewords to allow 5 or more to be weighed on each side (given the first letter, there are only 9 words starting with R, and 9 starting with L, half of them are reflections and not allowed, so we really only have 9 allowable words to determine which coins get placed on a scale, but only an even number of coins can be placed on the scale (half on each side), so the most we can have is 4 on each side at a time.
+And there are not enough codewords to allow 5 or more to be weighed on each side: given the first letter, there are only 9 words starting with R, and 9 starting with L, half of them are reflections and not allowed, so we really only have 9 allowable words to determine which coins get placed on a scale.
+But only an even number of coins can be placed on the scale (half on each side), so the most we can have is 4 on each side at a time.